Glenn985/Python-GREP_clone_Learning_parallelism/README.md

 For some ~1 GB tests, search times reached roughly the **2-second range**, depending on the implementation and test conditions.

-Large files were divided into chunks and distributed across workers, which introduced additional problems such as ensuring that **chunk boundaries did not incorrectly split lines or search matches**.

 ## Performance Benchmarking
 Rather than assuming that a particular implementation would be faster, I benchmarked the different approaches and compared their behavior under different workloads.

 Experiments included: